bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 hoped.
 At times only the direct children of a parent element need to be selected, not every instance of the element nested deeply inside of an ancestor.
-In this event the direct child selector may be used by placing a greater than sign, \>, between the parent element and child element within the selector.
+In this event the direct child selector may be used by placing a greater than sign, &gt;, between the parent element and child element within the selector.

-For example, article \> p is a direct child selector only identifying p elements that fall directly within an article element.
+For example, article &gt; p is a direct child selector only identifying p elements that fall directly within an article element.
 Any p element placed outside of an article element, or nested inside of another element other than the article element, will not be selected.